|

 exactly to one of Senge’s system thinking archetypes – eroding goals (5).

-So I think
+So I think it

-it is safe to say that the objective illustrated here is characterized by a
+is safe to say that the objective illustrated here is characterized by a

-limiting necessary condition and that
+limiting necessary condition and that necessary

-necessary condition is to meet budget.
+condition is to meet budget.
+We don’t

-We don’t have a goal at present.
+have a goal at present.

 Who Should Set The Goal Then?

-So if
+So if we don’t

-we don’t have a goal at present in the health system, who should set the goal
+have a goal at present in the health system, who should set the goal

 then?
-Well, the answer is clear, the
+Well, the answer is clear, the owner

-And the owners are the taxpayers aren’t they?
-Sure, but the Government of the day
+the owners are the taxpayers aren’t they?

-administers the health service on behalf of the taxpayers; so it is the
+behalf of the taxpayers; so it is the Government who is the proxy owner of

-Government who is the proxy owner of the system in this instance, and it is the Government that should set the goal.
+the system in this instance, and it is the Government that

-measures to support it is deemed to be too difficult.
-But is it really that difficult?
-Let’s try.
+it is deemed to be too difficult.
+But

 How Do We Set The Goal?

-Let’s
+Let’s try and

-try and set a goal for public health so that we can move along back to our objective
+set a goal for public health so that we can move along back to our objective

 of showing marshalling as a viable model for public waiting lists.
 How do we do that?
 How do we set the goal?
 I guess that we need to ask where we want